Top Recruitment Statistics You Need To know 2023: Hiring Facts and Figures, Trends

 Recruiting Statistics with Artificial Intelligence

-• Eighty percent of executives believe AI may assist to boost human resource productivity and performance.
+• Eighty percent of executives believe AI may assist in boosting human resource productivity and performance.

 • Responding to questions from potential applicants, offering training and information as part of the onboarding process, monitoring team member development, and acting as a personal assistant for scheduling, filing, and assessments are just some of the ways AI may aid the recruitment process.